 Route New Cable and Wires Through Walls and Conduit

 Typically coming in reels of 50' and 100', fish tape is designed to guide your wiring through tight, confined spaces such as walls, ceiling, and conduit.
 A long, thin, rigid wire that is usually coiled along a plastic reel, the fish tape has an organic curvature that helps guide the wire along, especially the farther it goes out.
 Most tapes come with an end that can either be a hook or loop to have a fastener device attach to it to help guide the string along while pulling.

 Once the fish tape is pulled out from the wheel, it is fed through the area, unwinding it from its plastic reel.
 When it appears on the other end, you'll attach the wire or cable to the end of the tape to pull it all back through.
 Generally, the wiring is lubricated before it is fed through in 3 ft. intervals.
 Make sure to not pull too fast to keep everything intact!

-While fish tape may usually come in 50’ or 100’ options, HNSTools offers a variety of different lengths, big and small and choices from reputable suppliers such as Ideal, Klein Tools, Greenlee and more.
+While fish tape may usually come in 50’ or 100’ options, HNSTools offers a variety of different lengths, including big and small and choices from reputable suppliers such as Ideal, Klein Tools, Greenlee, and more.

 Get More Pulling Control with Fish Rods

-While not what you may think of when you see the term "fish rod", they are just as handy.
-Perfect for routing wires through wall cavities and drop ceilings, they are more firm than fish tape, so you can have more control when guiding the wiring.
+While they’re not what you may think of when you see the term "fish rod," they are just as handy.
+Perfect for routing wires through wall cavities and drop ceilings, they are firmer than fish tape, so you can have more control when guiding the wiring.
 This will let you maneuver the cable around any interference while pulling it through.
 HNSTools has fish rods in a variety of sizes, including some sets that can connect together for a longer length.